richmahn/en_tn/rom/06/intro.md

 #### Structure and formatting ####

-This chapter begins by answering a possible or hypothetical objection to Paul's teaching in chapter 5.
+Paul begins this chapter by answering a hypothetical objection to what he taught in Chapter 5.
 (See: [[rc://en/ta/man/translate/figs-hypo]])

 #### Special concepts in this chapter ####